traylerphi/lewansoul-lx-16a/README.md

 # Requirements

-These are the commands I ran to install things I needed to make this thing work.
+These are the commands I ran to install things I needed to make it work.

 Already had python3.5 and pip installed.